 The following persons or constituent components of the University are authorized to nominate candidates to receive honorary degrees:

-Before any nomination (other than a nomination from the President) is forwarded to the Board of Regents for consideration, the nomination will be approved by the President and the appropriate Executive Vice President.
+Before any nomination (other than a nomination from the President) is forwarded to the Board of Regents for consideration, the nomination and logistics will be approved by the President.

 While the number of nominations is not limited, except under unusual circumstances when the Board of Directors determines otherwise, an individual school will award preferably up to 10 but not more than 20 honorary degrees at a single commencement exercise.